mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

         ]
 ```

-While this de-cluttered the `view`, it is arguably even worse than before.
+While the `view` is now de-cluttered, this is arguably even worse than before.
-In the main view, all we see is a call to `Selection.view`, with no
+In the main `view`, all we see is a call to `Selection.view`, with no
 information about how it is docked.
 If we want to know how the `TextBlock` will
-be docked, we need to navigate even further away in the code than before.
+be positioned, we need to navigate even further away in the code than before,
+inside the `Selection.view` function.

 The problem here is that `Selection.view` should not contain information
 about docking - it is not its responsibility to decide where it should appear